-- Substantiated: there is sufficient evidence to prove the allegation. - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive. - False: there is sufficient evidence to disprove the allegation. - Unsubstantiated: there is insufficient evidence to prove or disprove the allegation.
-This term, therefore, does not imply guilt or innocence.
+- Substantiated: there is sufficient evidence to prove the allegation; - Malicious: there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive; - False: there is sufficient evidence to disprove the allegation; - Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
+The term, therefore, does not imply guilt or innocence; - Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.